-LUNGS:

-pearance the right weighing 320 Gm., the left 290 Gm.
+LUNGS: The lungs are of essentially similar appearance the right weighing 320 Gm., the left 290 Gm.
 The lungs are well aerated with smooth glistening pleural surfaces and gray-pink color.
 A 5 cm. diameter area of purplish red discoloration and increased firmness to palpation is situated in the apical portion of the right upper lobe.
 This corresponds to the similar area described in the overlying parietal pleura.
 Incision in this region reveals recent hemorrhage into pulmonary parenchyma.

-HEART:

-and contains approximately 10 cc. of strawcolored fluid.
+HEART: The pericardial cavity is smooth walled and contains approximately 10 cc. of strawcolored fluid.
 The heart is of essentially normal external contour and weighs 350 Gm.
 The pulmonary artery is opened in situ and no abnormalities are noted.
 The cardiac chambers contain moderate amounts of postmortem clotted blood.
-There are no gross abnormalities of the leaflets of any of the cardiac valves.
+There are no gross abnormalities of the leaflets of eny of the cardiac valves.
 The following are the circumferences of the cardiac valves: aortic 7.5 cm., pulmonic 7 cm., tricuspid 12 cm., mitral 11 cm.
 The myocardium is firm and reddish brown.
-The left ventricular myocardium averages 1.2 cm. in thickness, the right ventricular myocardium 0.4 cm.
+The left ventricular myocardium averges 1.2 cm. in thickness, the right ventricular myocardium 0.4 cm.
 The coronary arteries are dissected and are of normal distribution and smooth walled and elastic throughout.

-ABDOMINAL CAVITY:

-The abdominal organs are in their normal positions and relationships and there is no increase in free peritoneal fluid.
+ABDOMINAL CAVITY: The abdominal organs are in their normal positions and relationships and there is no increase in free peritoneal fluid.
 The vermiform appendix is surgically absent and there are a few adhesions joining the region of the cecum to the ventral abdominal wall at the above described old abdominal incisional scar.